Investigation of Parameter Uncertainty in Clustering Using a Gaussian Mixture Model Via Jackknife, Bootstrap and Weighted Likelihood Bootstrap: Results

+Also included for comparative purposes in Table $\ref{tab:runtimes_sim_study2}$ are summaries of the run times taken to compute the standard errors from a version of the information matrix following the empirical Fisher information standard error formula as recommended in \cite{boldea2009}; in all cases these run times are notably larger than those from the sampling based approaches.
+In terms of estimates, for example from an $n = 500$ and $p = 25$ simulated data set, the Boldea \& Magnus approach estimates the mixing probabilities and associated standard errors to be $\tau = (0.07 (0.005), 0.06 (0.009), 0.24 (0.009), 0.27 (0.010), 0.35 (0.011))$, which are not notably different to those reported in Table \ref{tab:sim2 tau results}.

-\subsection{Old Faithful results}
+\subsection{\emph{Old Faithful} results}

 While Section $\ref{sec:sim study results}$ demonstrated the advantages and disadvantages of the sampling based methods through a simulation study, here the utility of the methods is illustrated through a real clustering problem where true parameter estimates are unknown.
-For the \emph{Old Faithful} data, under \texttt{mclust}, the optimal mixture of Gaussians model has $G = 3$ components and common covariance structure $\bSigma_g =\bSigma$ across groups.
-The results for the estimation of parameters and their associated uncertainties under the optimal model are presented in Figure $\ref{fig:JK BS faithful results mclust}$ and in Appendix \ref{app:faithful}.
+For the \emph{Old Faithful} data, under \texttt{mclust}, the optimal mixture of Gaussians model has $G = 3$ components and common covariance structure $\bSigma_g =\bSigma$ across groups, based on BIC.
+JK, BS, PB and WLBS parameter estimates and associated standard errors for this model are presented below, along with cluster covariance estimated values (with associated standard errors).
+The maximum likelihood parameter estimates found using the single best \texttt{mclust} model based on the full data are also included for comparative purposes in both cases.

 The standard errors for all parameters under each method are small relative to the size of the parameter estimates themselves.
-The standard errors using the BS and WLBS are slightly larger than their JK counterparts for most parameters.
+The standard errors using the BS and WLBS are slightly larger than their JK and PB counterparts for most parameters.
 This is to be expected as there is likely to be much less variability in the estimates arising from the JK samples than would be observed in the BS or WLBS cases, as each JK sample differs only by one observation.
 On the other hand the BS and WLBS samples are likely to differ from each other to a greater degree.
 Similar results have been presented previously for this data set in a univariate context \citep[][page 139--155]{everitt09}.